 Vice President

-As a sophomore currently attending St. George’s School in Vancouver, British Columbia, Armaan is honoured to be a part of the Gen Z Identity Lab.
+As a senior currently attending St. George’s School in Vancouver, British Columbia, Armaan is honoured to be a part of the Gen Z Identity Lab.
 An enthusiast of foreign affairs and global politics, Armaan is excited for the chance to participate in such a unique opportunity.
 He not only hopes to encourage intellectual discourse, but inspire others to learn more about the world around them.
 Outside of Gen Z, Armaan is an avid participant in Model United Nations, an activity that he has truly come to cherish, as well as an avid volunteer and environmentalist.
 In his free time, Armaan can be found on the soccer field, taking photographs, and learning languages.

 Manuela Sepúlveda